Homeostasis and Volatility

 In areas with frequent and light rains, tree roots grow shallow and wide, whereas in areas with infrequent and heavy rains, tree roots grow deep and narrow.
 This is ideal because light rain won’t go deep into the ground before evaporating, but heavy rains will penetrate more deeply into the ground.

-In gusty areas, tree branches tend to grow thick, but in calmer areas, trees branches grow long and thin, an effect that all greenhouse owners are aware of.
-Thicker branches are less likely to break in high winds, but longer branches grant increased access to sunlight.
+In gusty areas, tree branches grow short and thick, but in calmer areas, trees branches grow long and thin, an effect that is immediately apparent when a city attempts to transplant a greenhouse-grown sapling onto a city sidewalk.
+Thicker branches are less likely to break in high winds, but longer branches grant increased access to sunlight in crowded groves.

-The actual algorithms are quite simple and fiendishly clever.
-Root growth is favored in locations where the soil is more damp.
-As rainwater flows over the landscape and percolates through the soil, trees will grow roots exactly where the water is.
-Similarly, branch growth is favored in areas of high mechanical stress.
-As trees flex in response to winds and to their own weight under gravity, they grow additional wood in exactly the areas that need reinforcement.
+How do trees pull off this adaptive growth?
+The answer is simple and fiendishly clever.
+Root growth is triggered by hormones released in response to damp soil.
+As rainwater flows over the landscape and percolates through the soil, tree roots know to avoid rain shadows under boulders/concrete slabs, while reaching towards groundwater and riverbeds.
+Similarly, branch growth is triggered by hormones released in response to mechanical stress.
+As trees flex in response to winds, snow cover, and their own weight under gravity, they grow additional wood in exactly the areas that need reinforcement.

 Environmental drift and extinction events